Sutton, London: Rainbow crossing

 In mid-2020, a permanent rainbow pedestrian crossing in honour of the borough's LGBT+ community was installed in St. Nicholas Way, adjacent to the Sutton Civic Centre, a prominent location in Sutton town centre.
 This makes Sutton one of fewer than ten London boroughs to have permanent LGBT+ rainbow crossings.
 Tyrone Ashby, Sutton LGBTQ+ Forum Chair, said:

-“Having a rainbow crossing will show visitors to Sutton that we are signalling an inclusive environment for LGBTQ+ communities – we are showing our true colours as an open, diverse and accepting borough and we have Pride in our hearts.”
+"Having a rainbow crossing will show visitors to Sutton that we are signalling an inclusive environment for LGBTQ+ communities – we are showing our true colours as an open, diverse and accepting borough and we have Pride in our hearts."

 Transgender crossing

-In May 2021 the country's first transgender pedestrian crossing was painted in Sutton town centre towards the northern end of Sutton High Street.
+In May 2021 the country's first transgender pedestrian crossing was painted in Sutton town centre, near the north end of Sutton High Street.
 Its installation was timed to coincide with International Day Against Homophobia, Transphobia and Biphobia.

-Cllr Jake Short, Sutton Council’s Lead Member for Equalities, said: “I am delighted to see this celebration of the richness and diversity that our transgender community brings to Sutton.
-Until transgender people and other minority groups are able to live without fear of discrimination or hate, we must continue to demonstrate our support and stand with them to clearly demonstrate our commitment to eliminating transphobia.”
+Cllr Jake Short, Sutton Council's Lead Member for Equalities, said: "I am delighted to see this celebration of the richness and diversity that our transgender community brings to Sutton.
+Until transgender people and other minority groups are able to live without fear of discrimination or hate, we must continue to demonstrate our support and stand with them to clearly demonstrate our commitment to eliminating transphobia."

 Diversity mural

 Sutton Council is planning to create a large mural in the town centre celebrating diversity in the borough.
 Using local artists, it will be installed on the wall of Sutton College on St Nicholas Way.
-Completion was expected in the Summer of 2021.
+Completion was expected in the summer of 2021.